 ”What are you doing?”
 He whispered into Dima’s ear.

 ”Listening to the music,” The blond answered dumbly.

 ”With her?
 What would Linda think?”
 Dima sighed and glanced at Eva who was eyeing Joni with annoyed expression.
 Taking a gentle hold of Joni’s arm, Dima led him to the side.

 ”Nothing will happen… We are only chatting.”
 Dima reasoned. ”I will tell Linda that I met Eva here.”

-“And I bet she’ll be overjoyed…” Joni retorted sarcastically before turning to walk back to their table, annoyed at his friend for not seeing Eva’s true colors.
-He knew how Eva had hurt Dima breaking up with him in such a rude way, he knew that Eva had been Dima’s first love and now he worried.
-He also knew that Eva wanted Dima back, but she didn’t deserve him and he didn’t want Dima to make the mistake of his life, he had everything that he could ever wish for in Linda and hopefully his friend would remember that.
+”And I bet she’ll be overjoyed…” Joni retorted sarcastically before turning to walk back to their table, annoyed at his friend for not seeing Eva’s true colors.
+He knew how Eva had hurt Dima breaking up with him in such a rude way, he knew that Eva had been Dima’s first love and now he was worried.
+He also knew that Eva wanted Dima back, but she didn’t deserve him and he didn’t want Dima to make the mistake of his life.
+He had everything that he could ever wish for in Linda and hopefully his friend would remember that.

 Joni wondered if Misha’s presence could help to prevent anything stupid happening between those two, Joni wasn’t sure but decided to text his boyfriend. ”Snake woman, also known by the name of Eva, is at the club and trying to seduce your little brother… And I miss you…Can you come over?”
 It didn’t take long for Misha to answer.